niuers/Distributed-System-Design-Review/Replication.md

 ## Handling Node Outages
 ### Follower Failure: Catch-up Recovery
 1. On its local disk, each follower keeps a log of the data changes it has received from the leader.
-2. from its log, it knows the last transaction that was processed before the fault occur‐ red.
+2. From its log, it knows the last transaction that was processed before the fault occurred.
 Thus, the follower can connect to the leader and request all the data changes that occurred during the time when the follower was disconnected.

 ### Leader Failure: Failover
 1. Failover Process: one of the followers needs to be promoted to be the new leader, clients need to be reconfigured to send their writes to the new leader, and the other followers need to start consuming data changes from the new leader.
-2. Failover Process Steps
+1. Failover Process Steps
    * Determining that the leader has failed:
       * Most systems use a timeout
    * Choosing a new leader (consensus problem)